Wolfe Research lifts ConocoPhillips [COP] price estimate. Who else is bullish?

 Sponsored

-“The second quarter demonstrated our strong underlying performance and commitment to advancing the returns-focused value proposition we shared at our Analyst & Investor Meeting in April,” said Ryan Lance, chairman and chief executive officer.
-“We achieved record production and increased our full-year production guidance for the second consecutive quarter.
-We executed an agreement to purchase the remaining 50% interest in Surmont and further progressed our global LNG strategy.
-Our full-year distribution target of $11 billion remains unchanged.
-Looking ahead, we remain constructive on the second half of the year as well as the long-term outlook for the sector.
-By continuing to enhance our deep, durable and diversified asset base, we are well positioned to generate competitive cash flow and returns for decades.”.

-Over the last 12 months, COP stock rose by 13.57%.
-The one-year ConocoPhillips stock forecast points to a potential upside of 7.37.
-The average equity rating for COP stock is currently 2.00, trading closer to a bullish pattern in the stock market.
+“Adding capacity at the Gate LNG terminal fits well with our efforts to deliver reliable, lower-carbon energy into Europe from highly competitive LNG supply,” said Bill Bullock, executive vice president and chief financial officer of ConocoPhillips.
+“Expanding our LNG footprint with agreements like this further enhances a balanced, diversified, and attractive portfolio as we progress our global LNG strategy.”.

+It opened the trading session at $125.18, the shares rose to $125.73 and dropped to $124.07, the range by which the price of stock traded the whole day.
+The daily chart for COP points out that the company has recorded 33.49% gains over the past six months.
+However, it is still -37.65% lower than its most recent low trading price.

-The market cap for the stock reached $146.17 billion, with 1.21 billion shares outstanding and 1.20 billion shares in the current float.
-Compared to the average trading volume of 4.80M shares, COP stock reached a trading volume of 4485675 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 4.88M shares, COP reached to a volume of 4897787 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here is what top equities market gurus are saying about ConocoPhillips [COP]:

 Wolfe Research have made an estimate for ConocoPhillips shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on July 07, 2023.